microtrain/bootcamp/CourseSyllabus.md

 * Class will **NOT** meet on
   * Monday September, 3, 2018

+ ## Expectations
+* Class starts promptly at 9am, you are expected to have your systems booted up and to be ready to go by 9am.
+* Please avoid cell phone use during lecture; we reserve the right to ban cell phone usage during class.
+* Break schedule; we will take a hour for lunch around noon, ~10 minutes around 10:30am and ~15 minutes around 3pm.
+Unless we are in lab at which point you may break as needed.
+* Class is scheduled until 5pm; we do make an attempt to wrap early but there are no guarentees.

  ## Contact
 * Join the [Slack Channel](https://join.slack.com/t/stack-x/shared_invite/enQtMzk3OTg3NzAzODc5LTA2NzA4M2FmZmFhN2EzMjhhNjhlOTE3ODVmODMyMTAwZWQ2MTRlNmU3MTYyM2Y4OTI2ODYwMjRiZTkyZjdkMGM)
 * Email bootcamp@microtrain.net